-OLCC Inspector Training Project
+OLCC Inspector Training Impaired Driving Education

 This project assists in providing funding for training of Oregon Liquor Control Commission inspectors in relationship to evaluating service levels, determination of level of customer impairment and other DUII related issues.
+This grant is also to support the development of education for the liquor industry on the prevention of impaired driving and the impact of impaired driving on the State of Oregon.